-CP falls under an umbrella term for several symptoms because unlike down syndrome, it does not have a singular cause.
+CP falls under an umbrella term for several symptoms.
+Unlike a disability such as down syndrome, it does not have a singular cause.
 It is a brain injury that can occur either during pregnancy, during delivery, or shortly thereafter.
-In Trace’s case, it was the cause of being untreated for a bacteria I had called Group-B Strep
+In Trace’s case, it was the cause of being untreated for a bacteria many women have during pregnancy called called Group-B Strep.

 What is Mild Cerebral Palsy?